jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ##### Early iterations
 ###### (Late 1990s to Early 2000s)

-- Macromedia Dreamweaver in late 1997 (what was it called before?)
+- Macromedia Dreamweaver in late 1997 (what was it called before?)</p>
-- Visual Studio in late 1997 (relied on plugins)
+- Visual Studio in late 1997
 - FrontPage 2000 in 1999
 - Netbeans in 2000
 - Eclipse in 2001 (IBM kickstarted)